zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

     ![](./images/oascdb37.png " ")

    Build Tile Visualization for below KPIs  as well.
-    - Net Income
+    - NETINCOME
-    - Operating Expenses
+    - OPERATING EXPENSES
-    - Payables
+    - PAYABLES
-    - Receivables
+    - RECEIVABLES

     Final canvas should be like below:
     ![](./images/oascdb40.png " ")